0xad1onchain/TRTLMiningPoolObserver/README.md

 * Open Source.
 Pool Monitor is Free and Open Source, enabling anyone to verify its security by auditing the code.

 ## List of Pools supported
-Currently our app supports the following pools:
+Currently the app supports 19 pools:

 * [Z-Pool.com](http://z-pool.com/)
 * [SlowandSteady.fun](http://slowandsteady.fun/)